Adelaide Airport

-First established in 1955, Adelaide Airport operates flights to over 30 destinations within Australia, Oceania, Asia, and soon to North America.
-The airport also serves as a hub for Virgin Australia, a focus city for Qantas, and as an operating base for various airlines, including Jetstar.
-Adelaide Airport handles the fourth-largest number of domestic connections following Brisbane, Sydney and Melbourne airports, ahead of Perth.
+First established in 1955, Adelaide Airport operates flights to over 30 destinations within Australia, Oceania, Asia, and North America.
+The airport also serves as a hub for Virgin Australia, a focus city for Qantas, and as an operating base for various airlines, including low-cost airline Jetstar.
+Adelaide Airport handles the fourth-largest number of domestic connections following Brisbane, Sydney and Melbourne airports.
 Since 2005, flights have been operated through a combined domestic and international terminal, having replaced the original separate terminals.
 Adelaide Airport is capable of handling large aircraft such as the Airbus A380 and Boeing 747, the latter of which was a regular at the airport in previous years.

 The facility handles an average of over 250 flights daily, and spans a total area of 785 hectares (1,940 acres) of airport property.